pauldrinn/cluster_research/docs/README.md

 ---
 Added GDT architectures as well as number of architectures in a cluster.

+---
+Added extra clusterings with 50% and 60% coverage just to see how it looks.

 ## 29.01.2021

 Meeting done.
 Added Nterm annotations to the table during the meeting.
 Have to add all architectures as a list and number of architectures.